Jjhops/Tailwind-Practice/README.md

 # Tailwind Practice

-It's web-site which I made while I was learning framework, I guess it's more comfortoble than bootstrap and I going to use this in next works
+This is a site I made while I was learning the Tailwindcss framework, I think it's more user friendly than bootstrap and I'm going to use it in the following works

 ## What I used
 1. HTML